 After that, within the United Healthcare PPO Network, the plan pays 100%.
 Out of network, the plan pays 80% of the next $5,000 of covered expenses, you pay 20%.
 In other words, for in network coverage, you will only have to pay your chosen deductible; but with out of network coverage you will have to pay a maximum of $1,000 out of your pocket towards the 20% coinsurance.
 (You don't have to pay this 20% for expenses incurred outside the U.S.)

 Let's assume that you have purchased a $50,000 policy maximum with a $250 deductible for 3 months.

 Let's assume that the doctor charges you $150/visit and you need to visit several times.

 The first time you visit the doctor within PPO network, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 When you visit the doctor within the PPO network the next time, and he charges you $150, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
+You have now completely satisfied your deductible per certificate period.
 Out of the remaining $50 after your deductible, the plan pays 100% to the policy maximum; if you had gone out of the network the plan would have paid 80%, which is $40 and you would pay 20% which is $10.

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
-The insurance company will continue to pay 90% (80% out of network) for the first $5,000 of covered medical expenses, you continue to pay 10% (that is maximum $500).
+The insurance company will continue to pay 100% up to $50,000.

 Let's assume that you were in an accident and are hospitalized for 2 days in a hospital within PPO network.
 The hospital charges $12,000 per day for a total bill of $24,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible plus $500 (10% of first $5,000) and the insurance company will pay the rest.
+Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible and the insurance company will pay the rest.